Memphis vs. UCF NCAA Football Odds, Plays and Insights | October 22, 2021

 UCF Stats and Trends

-- The Knights have been underdogs by 1 point or more one time this year and have not covered the spread once.
+- The Knights have yet to cover the spread this season when underdogs by 1.5 points or more.

-- UCF's games this year have hit the over on four of six set point totals (66.7%).
+- UCF's games this year have eclipsed the over/under four times in six opportunities (66.7%).

-- UCF is 1-2 against the spread and 2-1 overall in games when it records more than 30.4 points.
+- UCF is 1-2 against the spread and 2-1 overall when the team records more than 30.4 points.

-- The Knights have turned the ball over nine times this season, six more turnovers than the Tigers have forced (3).
+- The Knights have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.